vmware-archive/node-examples/book-service/README.md

     #0   running   2020-01-22T18:40:54Z   0.0%   0 of 512M   0 of 1G
     ```

 Note the app route (labeled "routes:") in the output of the `cf push` command.
-In the preceding example,
+In the above example,
 it is "cloudcache-node-sample.apps.persianplum.cf-app.com".

 ## Add a Book to the Book Service

 To add a book to the data service, use a curl command similar to the one
 used when running with a local cluster, specifying the app route assigned
-n the `cf push` step, above.:
+in the `cf push` step, above.

 (MacOS/Linux)